Containerart

-The Associazione Cuturale ContainerArt was an Italian non-profit association headed by Ronald Lewis Facchinetti.
+The Associazione Culturale ContainerArt was an Italian non-profit association headed by Ronald Lewis Facchinetti.
 Facchinetti's curatorial philosophy was described in his book "Beauty Inside", and was primarily concerned with helping the viewer achieve the "aesthetic experience" while isolated inside a container and in front of the work of art.
 Later, ContainerArt also operated as an international franchise with partners in various countries, including Brazil, China, Canada and Israel.
 The international partners developed and curated their local shipping container art exhibits with support from ContainerArt, but with independent themes and goals.
 Events in both Sao Paulo and New York City focused on video art installations inside the containers.

 ContainerArt events usually lasted for 10 days during which the container was open to the public.
 Containers were placed in streets and public parks.
 Maps were distributed so that visitors could explore neighbourhoods and places through art.
 ContainerArt also placed "bStrogs" or street blogs outside the open containers.
 Computers connected to the internet were sometimes used to comment upon the work.
 ContainerArt also made use of Bluetooth technologies to communicate information on the works and events to the phones of passers-by.